rhu1/fgg/README.md

 [tutorial](https://blog.gopheracademy.com/advent-2017/parsing-with-antlr4-and-go/).

-Clone the `fgg` repo into the `src` directory of your Go workspace, i.e., `$GOPATH/src` (or use `go get`).
+Clone the `fgg` repo into the `src` directory of your Go workspace, i.e., `$GOPATH/src`.
 It should end up located at `src/github.com/rhu1/fgg`.
+You can also use `go get` -- this should fetch ANTLR for you, but will report that it cannot find the parser pacakge (that's fine, we generate it in the next step).

-Then, either copy over the pre-generated parser files and install by
+Next, either copy over the pre-generated parser files and install by

 - `make install-pregen-parser`
   (generated using ANTLR 4.7.1)